-Before you go out on an expedition organised by Miss Mann and Mr Pearce you will need to have read the below information about Food & Nutrition.
+Before you go out on an expedition organised by the school you will need to have read the below information about Food & Nutrition.

-Also you can hire equipment from Miss Mann.
+Also you can hire equipment from the school.
 Please see attached form about hiring out equipment for your expedition.

 During early July every student at Oriel has the opportunity to take part in an enrichment activity as part of our annual Activities Week.

-Activities include, Paris Arts trip, Belgium Music trip, Extreme Sports residential to Nottingham, London extravaganza, mountain biking, comic book workshops, Thorpe Park & Chessington trips, Cadburys World & Alton Towers trip, Astronomy, Outward bounds, World War 1 history trip, Marine biology, plus others.
+Activities have included, Paris Arts trip, Belgium Music trip, Extreme Sports residential to Nottingham, London extravaganza, mountain biking, comic book workshops, Thorpe Park & Chessington trips, Cadburys World & Alton Towers trip, Astronomy, Outward bounds, World War 1 history trip, Marine biology, Barcelona, plus others.

-All students in Year’s 7 – 10 are able to select up to three choices at the start of the Autum term.
-The students are then notified if they got their 1st, 2nd or 3rd choice.
+All students in Year’s 7 – 10 are able to select up to two choices at the start of the Autumn term.
+The students are then notified if they got their 1st or 2nd choice.
 Activities Week is very popular with all our students and staff.